EspressoTrip-v2/concept-application/README.md

 Event driven microservice concept application using RabbitMQ, gRPC and Nodejs.

+### NOTICE:
+This is a POC application built in 5 weeks, there are no tests included.

 ### Reference for available URL's:

 -   [https://acmefast.dev](https://acmefast.dev) -> Main Application